Key Takeaways

 Contractor's E&O

 General liability does not pay to redo your own faulty work.
-Contractor's E&O can respond when a customer alleges a workmanship error caused financial loss.
-NEXT gives the example of an overloaded circuit that fails and leads to legal action.
+Contractor's E&O can respond when a customer alleges a workmanship error — such as an overloaded circuit that fails — caused financial loss or led to legal action.

 Umbrella liability